node-freight/freight-server/README.md

 Freight Server automatically configures a password for you.
 You can change it by modifying the [dev.json](config/dev.json-dist) file.

-A password setting of `""` (empty string) indicates that the Freight Server will not requrie a password for any actions.
+A password setting of `""` (empty string) indicates that the Freight Server will not require a password for any actions.

 #### Other Configuration